frontend-application-development-uw20/week7-assignment/sprint_board.md

 **Plan**

-* May 28- June 3: Create tasks page with each component and render it without error
+* May 28- June 3: Create tasks page with each component and render it without error.
 * June3- June10: Add drag and drop functionality, checkbox and the filter.
 * June 10-June 15: Improve CSS , write unit tests and deploy the project.